Forceea/Forceea-data-factory/README.md

        src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/src/main/webapp/resources/img/deploy.png">
 </a>

-You may also use the Salesforce CLI command:
+You may also use the Salesforce CLI command (recommended):
 ```
-sfdx force:package:install -w 10 -b 10 -p ID -r -u <UsernameOrOrgAlias>
+sfdx force:package:install -w 10 -b 10 -p 04t4I000000cyhZQAQ -r -u <UsernameOrOrgAlias>
 ```
-where ID is the package ID you can find in the above installation links (starting with "04t")

 ### What can Forceea do?